anushayadavk/JDBC_EmployeePayroll/README.md

-Ability to find sum, average, min, max and number of male and female employees
+Ability to add a new Employee to the Payroll